moai/moai-dev/distribute/moai-sdk/README.txt

 Welcome to Moai!

-Thanks for installing the SDK.
+Thanks for installing the Moai SDK.
 Here's the scoop.

 Sample code:
 Go to the samples folder, choose a sample, then execute run.bat (or run.sh) to see it perform.
 One of our priorities is to build richer samples for Moai developers, so if you'd like to see a particular code sample, let us know by posting in the Moai forums at http://getmoai.com/forums/.